modelica/www.modelica.org/content/events/american2024/callforsponsors.md

 Gold sponsorship includes the following benefits:

+1. A 20 minute vendor presentation (15 minute presentation, 5 min Q&A)
-1. A ½ page vendor abstract in the program,
+2. A ½ page vendor abstract in the program,
 1. A ¼ page advertisement in the program,
 1. A conference booth in the exhibition space,
 1. 2 free registrations to the conference (including the conference dinner), and